mcregalado/mcregalado/README.md

 <h1 align="center">Hi, I'm Marianne Christine Regalado</h1>
 <h3 align="center">A computer engineer based in the Philippines</h3>

-- 🌱 I’m an aspiring **software application developer** knowledgeable with react with html, css, and javascript.
+- 🌱 I’m an aspiring **software application developer** knowledgeable with react; html, css, and javascript.
 As well as flutter and dart programming language for android development.
 Currently learning python programming concentrating on libraries such as Pandas, NumPy, and Matplotlib; with self-learning of artificial intelligence intergration.

 - 📫 How to reach me **mcsregalado@gmail.com**